googlefonts/googlefonts.github.io/gf-guide/diacritics.md

 When creating the precomposed characters in the source file, ideally, automatic alignment should be enabled consistently in the composite glyphs.
 This way they would get authomatically updated after any change on any of the components is performed.

-*Tip: When using `ufo2glyphs` to convert source files, use this argument to preserve alignments: `--enable-automatic-alignment`
+*Tip: When using `ufo2glyphs` to convert source files, use this argument to preserve alignments: `--enable-automatic-alignment`*

 ### Anchors

-All the glyphs involved in the generation of accented letters use *Anchors*, which are special points that allow the attachment of glyphs to one another, that play a key role in the identification of the glyph definition as well as the generation of the "Mark to base positioning" ([`mark`](https://docs.microsoft.com/en-us/typography/opentype/spec/features_ko#tag-mark)) and the "Mark to mark positioning" ([`mkmk`](https://docs.microsoft.com/en-us/typography/opentype/spec/features_ko#mkmk)) features.
+All the glyphs involved in the generation of accented letters use *Anchors*, which are special points that allow the attachment of glyphs to one another and play a key role in the identification of the glyph definition as well as the generation of the "Mark to base positioning" ([`mark`](https://docs.microsoft.com/en-us/typography/opentype/spec/features_ko#tag-mark)) and the "Mark to mark positioning" ([`mkmk`](https://docs.microsoft.com/en-us/typography/opentype/spec/features_ko#mkmk)) features.

 Anchors are commonly represented as a red rhombus in the glyph view of the source file and are identified with a name.
 The name part should be shared among the base glyph and the mark glyph, but in the mark glyph there should be a preceding underscore.
 For example, there should be a `top` anchor in the base glyph and a corresponding `_top` anchor in the mark.
 This name schema is crucial for the positioning to work as expected - for example if the underscore is omitted in the mark glyph, it would not be attached to the base letter - so you must pay special care and attention to them.